pmalirz/vshop/README.md

 There are following initializers build in the application:

-- `pl.malirz.vshop.product.command.ProductsDatabaseInitializer` - generates random products.
+- `pl.malirz.vshop.product.initializer.ProductsDatabaseInitializer` - generates random products.
 The number of `Prouct`s
   generated is defined by the `vshop.products.generated.initial.count` property (see the [application.yaml](vshop-webapp/src/main/resources/application.yaml)).